 Operational Requirements and Protocols

-Twenty male C57BL/6 mice to be housed in spaceflight’s Rodent Habitat Facility and same number of age-weight matched mice are housed in ground lab based Rodent Habitat Facility.
+Forty male C57BL/6 mice to be housed in spaceflight’s Rodent Habitat Facility and same number of age-weight matched mice are housed in ground lab based Rodent Habitat Facility.
 The animals are routinely monitored in spaceflight and on the ground.
-Twenty mice are euthanized in the course of 3 days, 5 days at the max.
-Same schedule is followed in treating the 20 mice housed on the ground.
+Twenty mice are euthanized in the course of 3 to 5 days.
+Same schedule is followed in treating the 40 mice housed on the ground.
 It is preferred to inspect and interchange the video files recording the daily rodent activities in the spaceflight and on the ground.
 It will be particularly useful to downlink the video files of the euthanization process carried out in spaceflight, which may help in properly timing the same protocol carrying out on earth; and hereby the chances of introducing error due to the sample collections is minimized.

 The mice in both spaceflight and on the ground are raised in similar conditions and monitored regularly.
 The mice are euthanized at end of the space mission.
 Post euthanasia, whole blood, operated femur and the un-operated femur, and different organs (brain, heart, kidney, liver, lungs, spleen, ileum and duodenum) are collected and preserved until their delivery to the ground laboratory.
 It is very critical that the earth-based laboratory should follow the same schedule of euthanization, i.e. the time difference from euthanizing one animal to preserving the samples as per the protocol should be same in the spaceflight and on the ground.